hasura/graphql-engine/docs/graphql/manual/actions/debugging.rst

   :local:

 While you're developing actions for your application, you may want to debug the webhook configured for the action.
-Start the server in :ref:`debugging mode <errors-debugging>`.
+To do so, start the server in :ref:`debugging mode <errors-debugging>`.
-In case of any errors the GraphQL response contains debugging information of webhook calls in ``extensions.internal`` field.
+In the case of errors, the GraphQL response contains debugging information of webhook calls in the ``extensions.internal`` field.

-For example:
+For example, let's consider the following mutation:

 .. code-block:: graphql